pryn-kb/python-test/_episodes/04-types-conversion.md

 ~~~
 {: .output}

-## Variables only change value when something is assigned to them.
+## Variables only change value when something is assigned to them

 *   If we make one cell in a spreadsheet depend on another,
     and update the latter,